-Assessment of the project work is based on the presentation and report with five assessment criteria.
-These include the effectiveness of meeting objectives, systematic evidence-based investigation and quality of presentations and reports, with appropriate allowances for difficulty of task and level of support provided by the company.
+Assessment of the project work is based on the presentation and report with five marking criteria.
+These include the effectiveness of meeting objectives, systematic evidence-based investigation and quality of presentations and reports, with appropriate consideration given to the project context, such as difficulty of task and level of support provided by the company.

-All projects will be marked independently by the University Supervisor and another MET staff member, who then will agree on the marks.
-In other words, all project reports are graded twice - by the University Supervisor and by an Assessor.
-Please keep in mind that the Assessor's only contact with the project is through the report, so their most important contribution is commenting on how well the report functions as a 'handover document'.
-The induction part of the Michaelmas project will only be marked by the University Supervisor.
+All projects are marked independently by the University Supervisor and another MET staff member, who then will agree on the marks.
+In other words, all project reports are marked twice - by the University Supervisor and by an Assessor.
+Please keep in mind that the Assessor's only contact with the project is through the report, so their most important contribution is commenting on how well the report functions as a standalone 'handover document'.
+The induction project will only be marked by the University Supervisor.

-Appendix 2 of this handbook contains examples of the marking form to be used by the University Supervisors that shows the weighting given to each element of the assessment criteria.
+Appendix 2 of this handbook contains examples of the marking form to be used by the University Supervisors that shows the weighting given to each marking criteria.
 Students receive written feedback from their supervisor via CamCORS.